MrAlexSee/sopang/README.md

 For instance, for 4 sources (individuals), we might have the elastic-degenerate text `AA{AG,G}{CG,N,TT}` and the corresponding sources text `{0}{{0,2}{3}}`.
 Note that the sources are 0-indexed.
-We assume that the last variant of each segment (in the above example: `G` and `TT`) describes the reference sequence.
+We assume that the last variant of each segment (in the above example: `G` and `TT`, respectively) describes the reference sequence.
 This indicates the following.

 * For the 1st segment, `AG` is associated with source `0`, and `G` (the reference sequence) is associated with the remaining sources `1`, `2` and `3`.